-The Art Program offers the Bachelor of Science with a choice of three concentrations: teaching art, graphic design, and studio art.
-The Art Education concentration serves those students who desire a P-12 teaching career.
-The Graphic Design concentration serves those students who desire professional careers in graphic design, advertising art, and/or communication graphics.
-The studio art concentration serves those students pursuing a professional career within the visual arts.
+The Art Program offers the Bachelor of Science with a choice of three concentrations: art education, graphic design, and studio art.
+The Graphic Design Concentration serves those students who desire professional careers in advertising art, and/or communication graphics.
+The Studio Art Concentration serves those students pursuing a professional career within the visual arts.
+The Art Education Concentration serves those students who desire a P-12 teaching career.